 - Grade 00-5s show support Ububele by holding numerous events for Ububele eg donations of swimming costumes, towels, stationery, holding Read-a-thons etc;

 - Offering to do breakfast or lunch meals for the Ububele learners.

 We are very proud of the interest our Rosies show in the community beyond our borders and in their incredible support for Ububele.
 As Catherine McAuley said “It is a special favour of God to be made a teacher” and we know many of our Rosies are loving passing on their education and knowledge to our Ububele girls.

-If you would like to get involved please see the dates for 2017 below.
+If you would like to get involved please see the dates for 2018.